Otara Foundation

 Embark

-Embark is an organization dedicated to improving the well-being of street dogs through its rescue, rehoming initiatives whilst managing the population and preventing rabies through sterilization and vaccination programs across the country.
+Embark is an organization dedicated to improving the well-being of street dogs through its rescue and rehoming initiatives whilst managing the population and preventing rabies through sterilization and vaccination programs across the country.
 Most of the rescues and treating of the injured are focused in the western province of Sri Lanka, but we do try our best to reach as many as we can in other areas.
 Embark has been at the forefront, influencing policy in relation to animals and playing a vital role in making a significant change in the lives of animals and people alike.

 Animal Welfare